Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

 Necessary materials

-To make your French seam, you will need your sewing machine equipped with the needle suitable for your thread.
+To make your English seam, you will need your sewing machine equipped with the needle suitable for your thread.
 You can also sew it by hand.
 You will also need thread suitable for your fabric and a pair of embroidery scissors.
-The use of an iron is also recommended.
+Using an iron is also recommended.

 To make your English seam: